Engineering

 Previously, it was rare for a summary to be updated mid-incident - it would usually be set when the incident was declared, and then modified when the incident was resolved.
 Therefore some of our engineers had strong opinions that we should go ahead and automatically update the summary (option B), because a fresh summary with potential inaccuracies would be better than a stale one.

-However, our experience with AI features in other products is that when AI does something unhelpful, the knee-jerk reaction is to start ignoring all AI suggestions or to turn it off completely (and in fact, we did see some of this “rage against the machine” behaviour when our feature was in early access and yet to prove it’s worth!).
+However, our experience with AI features in other products is that when AI does something unhelpful, the knee-jerk reaction is to start ignoring all AI suggestions or to turn it off completely (and in fact, we did see some of this “rage against the machine” behavior when our feature was in early access and yet to prove it’s worth!).

 We’d rather make AI seem like your helpful side-kick rather than force you into a bad position that you need to clean up... at least until we have enough signal that auto-setting would be more valuable.
 This is one of the reasons we wanted to have explicit feedback buttons on every suggestion: